DPlayer234/lovedebugger/README.md

 -- Calling it without any arguments will reset it.
 Calling it while running will override the -- existing routine.

+debugger.getStack(stack_level)
+-- Returns a table containing with each level of the current stack as its own table.
+-- Each of the stack-tables contains all local variables at that point as well as all a -- reference to the running function and whatever debug.getinfo gives out as a name.
+-- stack_level is the stack level to start looking at.
+-- stack_level = 1 >> Start at the function calling debugger.getStack

 debugger.varDisplay(...)
 -- Will display all given variables dynamically where FPS, Lua RAM etc. are displayed.
 -- This call is not additive and will override any previous calls!